Seven Lessons in Speechmaking From One of the Greatest Orators of All Time

 The Power of Kings

-Although Churchill never submitted for publication his article on oratory, The Scaffolding of Rhetoric, the manuscript survived and was primed two years after his death—some 70 years after be had written it.
+Although Churchill never submitted his article on oratory, The Scaffolding of Rhetoric, for publication, the manuscript survived and was printed two years after his death—some 70 years after be had written it.
 He begins the article by claiming that oratory gives a man the power of a great king, but “before the orator can inspire audiences with any emotion he must be swayed by it himself.
 When he would rouse their indignation his heart is filled with anger.

 Before he can move their tears his own must flow.
 To convince them he must himself believe. . .